Our Staff

 Member Executive

-After my spinal injury, life became very tough, because all of sudden there was a U turn, life came to standstill.
-It seemed as everything came to a halt.
-Latter my family and friends were beside me and supported me, after getting physical rehabilitation and training in assistive devices from St. Stephen's Hospital, New Delhi, encouraged me to bring my life back on the track .
-It was the motivation and inspiration from two NGO's HPVT and VMS (Srinagar) that today I am recognized for my contribution in the upliftment of PWDs (SCI) as a trainer of trainers and as a peer counselor trained by ICRC-Geneva and Motivation-UK.
+After my spinal injury, life became very tough because all of a sudden, there was a U-turn, and life came to a standstill.
+It seemed as if everything came to a halt.
+Latter my family and friends were beside me and supported me, after getting physical rehabilitation and training in assistive devices from St. Stephen's Hospital, New Delhi, which encouraged me to bring my life back on track.
+It was the motivation and inspiration from two NGO's, HPVT and VMS (Srinagar), that today I am recognized for my contribution in the upliftment of PWDs (SCI) as a trainer of trainers and as a peer counselor trained by ICRC-Geneva and Motivation-UK.

 Insha Bashir